Out-of-time-ordered commutators in Dirac--Weyl systems: Out-of-time-ordered commutator

-Here, we used again the dimensionless variables for time ($\tau$) and the chemical potential ($\nu$).
+\end{widetext} Here, we used again the dimensionless variables for time ($\tau$) and the chemical potential ($\nu$).

 Eq. \eqref{eq:otoce} allows us to investigate the short and late time behavior of the OTOC, similarly to the case of the commutator in Eq. \eqref{eq:kuboe}.
-The natural energy scales in the problem are $\mu$ and $v_\text{F}/\delta$, translating into three separate temporal windows for short, intermediate and late times as $\tau\ll 1$, $1\ll\tau\ll 1/\nu$ and $1/\nu\ll\tau$, respectively.
-For short times, the OTOC grows with $\tau^2$ also shown in Fig. \ref{fig:otocshort}.
+The natural energy scales in the problem are $\mu$ and $\Lambda v_\text{F}$, translating into three separate temporal windows for short, intermediate and late times as $\tau\ll 1$, $1\ll\tau\ll 1/\nu$ and $1/\nu\ll\tau$, respectively, but similarly to the simple commutator, only the cutoff related timescale matters.
+For short times, the OTOC grows with $t^2$ also shown in Fig. \ref{fig:otocshort}.
 This behavior follows from a Baker-Campbell-Hausdorff expansion of $\sigma_\alpha(t)$ with the nested commutators \cite{Dra2017,Roberts2016}

 The contribution of the first term in Eq. (\ref{eq:hausdorf}) gives trivially vanishing contribution to both the expectation value of the commutator and the OTOC.
-The $\tau^2$ growth arises from the second term in Eq. (\ref{eq:hausdorf}) with the coefficient $\langle\left[\left[H,\sigma_\alpha\right],\sigma_\alpha\right]^2\rangle$.
-This short time growth originates from both the square of the expectation value of the commutator and the variance of the commutator in Eq. (\ref{eq:otoce}).
+The $t^2$ growth arises from the second term in Eq. (\ref{eq:hausdorf}) with the coefficient $\langle\left[\left[H,\sigma_\alpha\right],\sigma_\alpha\right]^2\rangle$.
+This short time growth originates from both the square of the expectation value of the commutator and the variance of the commutator in Eq. (\ref{eq:otoce}) and it is given by

-We note that the second term in Eq. (\ref{eq:hausdorf}) is also responsible for the linear growth of the response function for short times and it ensures that both the linear response and the OTOC have to be real since $H$ and $\sigma_\alpha$ are Hermitian operators, thus the expectation value of their commutator has to be real.
+where $A_1=5/13$, $A_2=5/11$ and $A_3=29/61$, which comes from the fact that both the square of the commutator and the variance give finite contribution to the initial growth.
+Similarly to the short time behavior of the correlation function in \eqref{eq:kuboshort} the exponent of the cutoff and chemical potential come from the leading order expansion of the time evolution operator.
+We note that the second term in Eq. (\ref{eq:hausdorf}) is also responsible for the linear growth of the response function for short times and it ensures that both the linear response and the OTOC have to be real since $H$ and $\sigma_\alpha$ are Hermitian operators, thus the expectation value of their commutator is also real.

 For intermediate and late times, the OTOC decays in an identical power-law fashion, shown in Fig. \ref{fig:otocshort}.
-Irrespective of the value of $\nu$, the asymptotics of the temporal decay is $\sim \tau^{-4(d-1)!}$ with $!$ denoting the factorial function which is the same result as we obtained for late times.
-This means the exponent of the power-law decay is independent of the chemical potential and depends only on the spatial dimension of the system.
-This behavior comes from the time-independent part of Eq. (\ref{eq:otoccorr2}) i.e., $\text{Re}\left[G^{>}_{d}(0^+)\bar{G}^{<}_{d}(0^+)\right]$.
-The short and late time behaviors are represented in Table \ref{tab:otoc}.
+Irrespective of the value of $\mu$, the asymptotics of the temporal decay looks as